 Shopping for insurance usually means getting quotes from a few different home and car insurance companies.
 This allows you to compare rates, coverage offerings, discount options and third-party agency ratings for things like financial strength or customer satisfaction.
 If you’re interested in Auto-Owners, these companies may also be worth including in your quote comparison:

-- AAA: AAA may be better known for its roadside assistance packages and membership perks, but the company also offers solid home and auto insurance options and a long list of discounts.
+AAA may be better known for its roadside assistance packages and membership perks, but the company also offers solid home and auto insurance options and a long list of discounts.
 Membership is required though, so if you’d rather not commit to a membership, Auto-Owners might be the better insurance option.

 If Auto-Owners’ array of discounts is appealing to you, Travelers could be a great option.
 The company offers coverage nationally and has a long list of savings opportunities for both auto and home policies.
 Travelers also tends to have lower-than-average satisfaction scores with J.D.
 Power, though.
 If service is a primary concern for you, neither Travelres nor Auto-Owners may be the best option.

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person